DLarsen34/SportsStore/README.md

 Chapter 9
 I understand what the author is doing in the Startup.cs file when we change the routes.
 I just don't understand how he's doing or how we are supposed to know that this is the syntax to use.
+I really like the View Component that the author used, it was very useful and easy to understand, they are a lot like the parial views we are using in our Spicy Thai project.